-If you are wondering how can one supplement help with tinnitus and cognition, don’t worry, I have no idea either.
+If you are wondering how one supplement can help with tinnitus and cognition, don’t worry, I have no idea either.

+Besides the dubious benefits of this supplement, I was more shocked about the story of how Quiet Mind Plus came into existence.
 Apparently, Dr. Campbell is part of a secret IQ organization, which possesses many world secrets, including how to get rid of tinnitus.

 Since this IQ organization is “secret,” you cannot find any data about it online.
 Well, even if this supplement doesn’t work, it does have an unforgettable story.

 But before we judge this supplement, let’s look at the ingredients to understand it better.